nilx/cclambda/README.txt

 Some other convenience macros are available:
 - N  number of pixels in the image
-- R2 square distance to the center of the image
+- R2 square normalized distance to the center of the image
 - T  angle from the center of the image

 For ecery image, some pixel position modifiers are available: